kinecosystem/kin-sdk-python/README.md

 # Get information about a specific transaction
 # The 'simple' flag is enabled by defualt, and dectates what object should be returned
 # For simple=False: A 'kin.TransactionData' object will return,
-# containig many fields that may be confusing and of no use to the user.
+# containing many fields that may be confusing and of no use to the user.

 # For simple=True: A 'kin.SimpleTransaction' object will return,
 # containing only the data that the user will need.